Navantia: Company

 The origins of Navantia go back to the beginnings of Spanish naval construction in the 13th century with the Real Atarazanas de Sevilla and the Real Carenero of San Fernando.
 Ships made in these yards played a key role in the discovery of America, but demand for larger ships with greater drafts meant that navy ship production was moved to Arsenal de Ferrol (La Coruña), Arsenal de Cartagena (Murcia), and La Carraca, (Cádiz) under reforms introduced by the Marques de la Ensenada and Jorge Juan in the eighteenth century.

 These shipyards became part of the Spanish Naval Construction Society (La Naval) where civil shipyards such as Matagorda in Puerto Real (Cádiz) or Sestao (Vizcaya) also belonged.
 The state took over the military arsenals at the end of the Spanish Civil War and formed the Empresa Nacional Bazán in 1947 to build ships using foreign technology.
 Bazán later began to develop its own ship projects.

 IZAR was formed in 2000 following a merger between Astilleros Españoles, a company that brought together publicly-owned civil shipyards, and the Empresa Nacional Bazán.
 To achieve greater efficiency, the Sociedad Estatal de Participaciones Industriales (SEPI), the largest shareholder and manager of the IZAR group, separated the military branch in December 2004 and subsequently formed Navantia in March 2005.
 The civil operations were later also transferred to Navantia.
 The company is 100% owned by SEPI, the Spanish state-owned industrial holding group, and it designs, builds, repairs, and modernizes military and civilian vessels.

 In March 2016, Navantia was selected as the 'preferred bidder' for two logistics support ships for the Royal Australian Navy.
-In April 2021, Navantia launched its first completely Spanish designed and built submarine, the Issac Peral S-81.
-This was 133 years after the launch of the world's first functional military submarine, the Peral.
+In April 2021, Navantia launched its first completely Spanish designed and built submarine, Isaac Peral.
+This was 133 years after the launch of the world's first functional military submarine, Peral.